-There are a few fringe benefits employers can indulge in that won’t raise any red flags with the IRS.
-Called a “de minimis (minimal) benefit,” this is something worth so little that the IRS considers it administratively impractical to record or keep an account.
+Employers can indulge in a few fringe benefits that won’t raise any red flags with the IRS.
+Called “de minimis (minimal) benefits,” these benefits are something worth so little that the IRS considers it administratively impractical to record or keep an account.

-While there’s no official dollar amount defining what makes a benefit de minimis, it’s best to keep it less than $75 because the IRS says anything $100 or more is definitely not considered to be a de minimis benefit.
+While there’s no official dollar amount defining what makes a benefit de minimis, it’s best to keep it less than $75 because the IRS says anything $100 or more is not considered a de minimis benefit.

 Some de minimis benefits include: